What is Gynecomastia?

 The final results of gynecomastia surgery are permanent in many cases.
 However, if gynecomastia resulted from the use of certain prescription medications, drugs (including steroids), or weight gain you must be fully free from these substances and remain at a stable weight in order to maintain your results.

-If you’re considering a male breast reduction and would like more information, contact our grand rapids office today!
-Call (866) 331-0612 to schedule a consultation with one of our specialists today!
+If you’re considering a male breast reduction and would like more information, contact our Grand Rapids office today!
+Call (866) 331-0612 to schedule a consultation with one of our plastic surgeons.